Course Descriptions

 Through a combination of theoretical discussions and real-world case studies, students will examine the profound public policy and social issues associated with data ethics.
 This course will empower students by introducing a set of general ethical frameworks (consequentialism, deontological ethics, and virtue ethics) and discussing their relative strengths and weaknesses in terms of their ability to address modern ethical dilemmas and guide ethical decision-making processes in business, healthcare, government, and academia.
 These theoretical frameworks will then be discussed in light of more practical regulatory and policy considerations, so that students will have the tools they need to draw conclusions (in the form of their final projects) about best practices for data handling within a particular field or topic of interest to them.

 The course will thus equip students with a robust ethical “toolbox” for conscientiously gathering, interpreting, and extracting meaning from data while respecting privacy, fairness, transparency, democratic accountability, and other social concerns.
 3 credits.
+Offered in the Spring semester.

 DSAN 5500: Data Structures, Objects, and Algorithms in Python

 The Data Structures, Objects, and Algorithms in Python course will look at built-in data structures, such as dictionaries, lists, tuples, sets, strings, and frozen sets.
 The course will also cover objects and classes in Python, as well as building new structures and objects.
 The class will cover algorithms including runtime, recurrence, and development.
 Applications will include data science problems.
 Prerequisite: A working or intermediate knowledge of Python.
 3 credits.
+Offered in the Spring semester.

 DSAN 5550: Data Science and Climate Change

 Data Science, as a key component of Artificial Intelligence, is helping shape profound changes to society.
 An equally forceful phenomenon affecting our world is climate change.
 This course will investigate the myriad ways Data Science can be used to address climate change.
 This will include aspects of climate change which Data Science is already beginning to tackle, such as mitigating emissions from the five most carbon-intensive societal activities – energy, manufacturing, agriculture / land use, transportation, and buildings / infrastructure.
 We will also look at Data Science’s emerging role in areas such as climate modeling, biodiversity conservation, carbon capture, climate mitigation finance, geoengineering, climate ethics, and reducing the carbon footprint of Data Science itself.
 We will see how the following Data Science and Machine Learning topics can be used to address climate change: regression, gradient boosting, causal inference, interpretability, optimization, image processing, natural language processing, reinforcement learning, time-series analysis, and several neural network architectures.
 Using a variety of existing data sources, students will undertake a final project of their choosing to apply a Data Science technique to an aspect of climate change.
 Prerequisite: DSAN 5000.
 3 credits.
+Offered in the Fall semester.

 DSAN 5600: Applied Time Series for Data Science